m3g/MolSimToolkit.jl/docs/src/molecular_minimum_distances.md

 2
 ```

-Typically, as we will show, this function will be used for setting up molecule indexes.
+Typically, as we will show, this function will be used for setting up molecule indices.

 However, more general indexing can be used.
 For instance, let us suppose that the 9 atoms of the `x` array of coordinates above belong to `2` molecules, with `4` and `5` atoms each.
 Then, we could define, for example: